hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_Regular_expressions.md

 In here, you can see that we have a variety of case differences and misspellings.
 These differences are not exhaustive, but they will be helpful in exploring how regular expressions are implemented in `grep`.

+## Comment-Upen: Before introducing cautions and extended regular expression which we say, we won't be using too many.
+I think, If I am a participant and in beginner level, I would be more interested to just use grep on our catch.txt file to start with. use double quotation to start with, And explan the difference between no quotation, single quotataion, and double quotation with dummy error we can produce down below. may be we can demonstrate few simple flags we can use with grep like -c for counting, -n for printing line number, using -v to print negative results and others.
+We can use double quotations in all the examples and ask participants what will happen if we don't use quotation marks or use single quotation.
+Ask them to do it to practice grep with differnt flags. and introduce the importance of quotations and cases where those will be useful.

 ## A bit more depth on grep

 There are two principles that we should discuss more, the `-E` option and the use of quotation marks.